gregwebs/StateTree/README.md

 ## Why statecharts?

-An application needs to determine how it should respond to user interaction based on the current state of the application.
+An application responds to user interaction based on the previous state of the application.
 Most applications have a lot of implicit and ad-hoc state mutation that is difficult to understand and leads to bugs.
-In a simple app it is easy enough to manage by reducing state and paying attention to detail.
+In a simple app it is easy enough to manage by removing unecessary state and paying attention to detail.
 However, as applications become complex this gives every new feature the potential to break existing features.
-Statecharts were originally created to wrangle the complexity of jet fighter software, but I think they can scale down nicely to even simple applications.
+Statecharts were originally created to wrangle the complexity of jet fighter software, but they can scale down nicely to even simple applications.
 Rather than having implicit state mutation, Statecharts allow us to be very explicit about state and how it can be changed.
-This leads to fewer defects, lets us reason about how our application operates, and even explain it to non-programmers.
+This leads to fewer defects, lets us reason about how our application operates, and even explain the operation to non-programmers.

-Every feature in this library was created to satisfy a need in an [application](https://apps.facebook.com/yaptvguide/).
+Every feature in this library was created to solve problems in an [existing](https://apps.facebook.com/yaptvguide/) [application](https://app.doxiq.com).

 ## Why not FSMs?

-FSMs lack nested and concurrent states
+A statechart is an extension to the FSM concept to allow for nesting and concurrent states

 ## Why not routing?

 Routing is often used to describe application state.
 However, routing has difficulty handling concurrent states, handling nested state transitions, and maintaining history of different branches.
 Ember.js has taken a great approach of combining routing with a statechart.
 However, their code, including the underlying statemachine library does not work outside of the Ember framework.

 ## StateTree